alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 # Heart_Disease_Predictive_Diagnosis
 According to the World Health Organisation, cardiovascular disease are the most significant cause of mortality annually as it results in the deaths of __approximately  17.9 million individuals every year__ (World Health Organization, 2019).
 While __the healthcare industry generates substantial data__ on patients, diseases and diagnosis, it is found that __these data are not properly analysed__.  <br>

-The key root cause for heart disease often in the context of sex, smoking, age, family history, poor diet, cholesterol, physical inactivity, high blood pressure, overweightness, and alcohol use. <br>
+The key root cause for heart disease often in the context of __sex, smoking, age, family history, poor diet, cholesterol, physical inactivity, high blood pressure, overweightness, and alcohol use.__ <br>

-Therefore, this proposal aims to study
+Therefore, the objective of this study is to effectively predicting the presence of coronary heart disease Using machine learning classifiers such as __Logistic Regression, K-Nearest Neighbours, Classification and Regression Tree and Random Forest__.